 II.
 Introduction

 In 2011, an unprecedented rain-on-snow event following one of the largest snow years in recorded history led to massive floods in the Missouri River Basin (MRB).
-To prevent the Basin’s dams from being overtopped and possible dam failure the United States Army Corps of Engineers (USACE) were forced to release up to 160,000 cubic feet per second (cfs) from basin dams - the largest amount since record-keeping began in 1898 [USGAO 2014].
+To prevent the basin’s dams from being overtopped, causing possible dam failure, the United States Army Corps of Engineers (USACE) was forced to release up to 160,000 cubic feet per second (cfs) of water from basin dams - the largest amount since record-keeping began in 1898 [USGAO 2014].
 Subsequent flooding and damage along the Missouri River from Montana to Missouri affected farms, homes, businesses, industries, public infrastructure, and transportation networks, costing the agency approximately $1 billion [USGAO 2014].
-A 2014 report by the U.S. Government Accountability Office concluded that although Army Corps officials could not have predicted such an event, further research should be conducted to better understand the environmental factors that drive runoff in the MRB.
+A 2014 report by the U.S. Government Accountability Office (USGAO) concluded that although Army Corps officials could not have predicted such an event, further research should be conducted to better understand the environmental factors that drive runoff in the MRB.

 The Missouri River Basin Water Management Division (MRBWMD) currently uses a monthly runoff forecast to anticipate Basin conditions at six dam and reservoir locations.
 At the beginning of each calendar year, USACE forecasts expected monthly runoff.
 They then revise the forecast to produce a 3-week outlook, which estimates water supply across the region and determines reservoir inflows, releases, storage levels, and hydropower generation.
-Present forecasts incorporate basin conditions (i.e. soil moisture and snowpack) from meteorological stations and volunteer data collection, historical trends, and climate estimations [USACE, 2006].
+Present forecasts incorporate basin conditions (e.g. soil moisture and snowpack) from meteorological stations and volunteer data collection, historical trends, and climate estimations [USACE, 2006].
 However, the upper Missouri River Basin is a data poor region with sparsely located ground stations to detect terrestrial water conditions and few volunteers to collect in situ data.
-For example, although mountain snowpack runoff is well-measured, there is little available information on surface water storage and snow water equivalents in the Northern Plains region [Grode, 2015].
+For example, although mountain snowpack runoff is well measured, there is little information on surface water storage and snow water equivalents in the Northern Plains region [Grode, 2015].

-The influence of such environmental variables as frost depth, soil moisture, snowpack, and precipitation on the river system is poorly quantified.
-In particular, coverage of the Northern Plains region by on-the-ground monitoring sites is sparse, resulting in incomplete understanding of the historical trends, seasonality, and current conditions of the many hydrological inputs to a highly variable river system [Grode, 2015].
-This study aimed to expand the knowledge base of these data-sparse areas by incorporating remotely sensed data into Basin forecasting.
-Improved detection of these variables through validated NASA Earth Observations and NOAA Climate Data Records enhanced decision-making processes concerning basin flood control, fish and wildlife, irrigation, hydropower, recreation, navigation, and threatened and endangered species.
+The influence of environmental variables such as frost depth, soil moisture, snowpack, and precipitation on the river system is poorly quantified.
+In particular, coverage of the Northern Plains region by on-the-ground monitoring sites is sparse, resulting in an incomplete understanding of the historical trends, seasonality, and current conditions of the many hydrological inputs to a highly variable river system [Grode, 2015].
+This study aimed to expand the baseline understanding of these data-sparse areas by incorporating remotely sensed data into basin forecasting.
+Improved detection of these variables through validated NASA Earth observations and NOAA Climate Data Records enhanced decision-making processes concerning basin flood control, fish and wildlife, irrigation, hydropower, recreation, navigation, and threatened and endangered species.

 Project Objectives

 The project used remotely sensed, reanalysis, and in situ data from the previous 35 years to improve the understanding of water supply and runoff in the Missouri River Basin.
-With a focus on the Northern Plains region of the basin, it 1) detected historic and present winter severity, soil moisture, and snow water equivalent through a combination of NASA Earth Observations, NOAA CDRs, and in situ data, 2) documented the normal and anomalous conditions for the Northern Plains region, 3) performed exploratory analyses of the association between these driver variables and stream discharge with a focus on seasonality and anomalous events.
+With a focus on the Northern Plains region of the basin, it 1) detected historic and present winter severity, soil moisture, and snow water equivalent through a combination of NASA Earth observations, NOAA CDRs, and in situ data, 2) documented the normal and anomalous conditions for the Northern Plains region, and 3) performed exploratory analyses of the association between these driver variables and stream discharge with a focus on seasonality and anomalous events.

 Study Period

 This project studied the 35 years between September of 1979 and November 2015.
 However, there are differences with data availability throughout the study period.
-For more information on what data is available for which time periods refer to Tables 1 and 2.
+For more information on what data is available for which time periods, refer to Tables 1 and 2.

 Study Area